huyingjie/notebook/source/neuroscience/depression.md

 To apply the new knowledge will involve breaking the old habits and making a clear plan for holding yourself accountable to embedding the new ways of operating

 motivation + discipline
-Initial motivation disappears, then the real key to change is onging discipline to ensure the repetition required to create the new habit.
+Initial motivation disappears, then the real key to change is ongoing discipline to ensure the repetition required to create the new habit.

-Phillippa Laaly from Cancer REsearch UK Health Behaviour Research Centre: average 66 days to form a habit
+Phillippa Laaly from Cancer Research UK Health Behavior Research Centre: average 66 days to form a habit

 1. build synapse. where????